agude/agude.github.io/_drafts/2021-01-18-data_science_interview_prep_case_study.md

 some structure on the conversation by approaching the problem in this order:

 1. **Problem**: Dive in with the interviewer and explore what the problem is.
-   Look for edge cases, simple cases that you might be able to close out quickly, and high impact parts of the problem.
+   Look for edge cases or simple and high-impact parts of the problem that you might be able to close out quickly.
 2. **Metrics**: Once you have decided what exactly you're solving for, figure out how you will measure success.
 Focus on what is important to the business and not just what is easy to measure.
 3. **Data**: Figure out what data is available to solve the problem.
-The interview might give you a couple of examples, but ask about additional information sources.
+The interviewer might give you a couple of examples, but ask about additional information sources.
 If you know of some public data that might be useful, bring it up here too.
 4. **Labels and Features**: Using the data sources you discussed, what